Ac6Embedded/apollo-docs/docs/security/cra/fundamental-security-requirements.md

 ## Evidence: what should end up in the technical documentation

-CRA’s technical documentation must include (at least) the system architecture description, risk assessment showing how Annex I applies, vulnerability handling process specs (including SBOM and secure update distribution), and test reports.[4][2]
+CRA's technical documentation must include (at least) the system architecture description, risk assessment showing how Annex I applies, vulnerability handling process specs (including SBOM and secure update distribution), and test reports.[4][2]

-Use an “evidence map” so you can answer audit questions in minutes:
+Use an "evidence map" so you can answer audit questions in minutes:

 ```mermaid
 flowchart TD